Monitor server resources

 2. Htop

 This is your all time favorite tool.
 Similar to top, but much refined and carries a load of extra features along with a very good looking user interface.
-It is not installed by default, but is available in the default repositories of distros like Ubuntu and Fedora.
-CentOS users need to use an additional repository like epel or rpmforge to install it.

 Here are some shortcuts to configure htop output interactively.